 Schwabing is well known for its historic architecture called Altbauwohnungen, giving the neighbourhood its classic look favoured by the hipster crowd.
 This has led to gentrification in recent years, making Schwabing a more and more coveted residential area.

-Here you’ll find a wide range of accommodation options, from some of the most exclusive residencies to old-style student apartments.
+Here you’ll find a wide range of options for accommodation for international students in Munich, from some of the most exclusive residencies to old-style student apartments.

 Schwabing in Munich’s social and creative hub, attracting heaps of students and creatives, both local and international.
 You won’t have issues finding a fellow expat here!